pingforhelp/BCA/docs/bca-syllabus.md

 > [!note]
 > This is a Markdown (.md) ver. of the PDF located at [THIS URL](https://apsche.ap.gov.in/sngl_major_1.php).
-Using a Web-based Tool [(pdf2md.morethan)](https://pdf2md.morethan.io) and later edited for better 'readable' on GitHub.
+Using a Web-based Tool [(pdf2md.morethan)](https://pdf2md.morethan.io) and later edited for better 'readability' on GitHub and vitepress.
 This Doc only includes Sem.1 Syllabus for English, Computer Sci.(DSA&DBMS), AI, and, Intro. to Social Work

 Sub Computer Sci.
 [Source](https://apsche.ap.gov.in/Pdf/major_minor1/B.C.A.%20Computer%20Applications%20Major.pdf)